 - Plan for a tour to see Misty Fjords National Park, which, as the name implies, is full of water, steep rock cliffs, and fjords.
 It sounds like another of my favorite places, Norway.

-This stop will be my excursion day with my one son who isn’t joining us on our journey to the Arctic.
-We flew in a float plane with Dave from Family Air to Anan Creek to, hopefully, see bears catching salmon as they travel upstream.
+This stop was my special excursion day with my son.
+We flew in a float plane with Dave from Family Air to Anan Creek to see bears catching salmon as they traveled upstream.
 You can read all about this unbelievable adventure here.